blepfx/pugl-rs/README.md

    and/or static linking.
 Pugl can be installed as a library, or used by simply copying the implementation into a project.

+## Status

+Current `pugl` version is `0.5.5` (commit [66afe80](https://github.com/lv2/pugl/commit/66afe808e8c17f41cf6122158df96361cb42cccb))

+At the moment most of the `pugl` functions are documented and available, except for:
+- non-text clipboard handing
+- Cairo and Vulkan backends (feel free to ask me if you need them!)

+The bindings are tested on Linux, Windows and OSX (VM):
+  - `pugl` links and builds successfully, stub backend works
+  - OpenGL works on Linux and Windows (builds successfully on OSX, unable to verify if it actually works)

+This project is WIP.
+Use at your own risk!

 ## Installation